There are five top things you can check around your pool to help make it safe:

 - Residents wishing to lodge a complaint about a swimming pool can lodge a complaint with and/or contact Ipswich City Council to voice their concerns about the swimming pool barrier.

-- Portable/temporary above ground swimming pools and spas with a depth greater than 300mm
+- Portable/temporary above ground swimming pools and spas deeper than 300mm

 - All permanent swimming pools and spas (in ground and above ground) on residential land